Why should I have my wedding at the museum?

-Gifts brought to the museum must be in gift bags that allow the items inside to be clarified prior to entering and exiting the museum.
+Gifts brought to the museum must be in gift bags that allow the items inside to be verified prior to entering and exiting.
 Clients are to notify their guests in advance of an event that gifts can only be brought into the museum wrapped in gift bags.

 What is your payment and cancellation policy?